I am poisoned. Everything I touch, everywhere I go, I ruin things.

 You’d be doing everyone a favor.
 They’re tired of your sickness, of your need for attention, of your unreliability.
 Think of the money you’ve spent to get well, and you aren’t even close to it.
 You’ve created a mountain of debt for absolutely no reason.
 You are still sick.

 There can’t be blood.
 There can’t be a mess.
 I can’t leave them that way.
 I won’t do that do them.

 Everything is too much.
 The pain, the loss, the sadness, the unfairness –it’s all too much and it hurts to breathe.
 There were things I wanted to do with my life.
 Real and valuable accomplishments.
-Now I realize I have no dreams.
+Now I realize I have no dreams for myself.
 None.

 There is nothing in this world I can effectively and consistently do.
 I am here only for my children, particularly my littles.
 I silence the poison.
 I have prayers that my children –all of them –will grow up to be good, productive members of society and, mostly, that they will be happy children of God.
-I want them to the be healthy and safe and to never know this anguish I feel daily –the knowledge that I have no purpose on this earth anymore.
+I want them to the be healthy and safe and to never know this anguish I feel daily, the feeling that I have no purpose on this earth anymore.
 I’m just waiting, and I cannot rush my trip Home.